marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ## Cryptographic Handshake Packets {#handshake-packets}

 Once version negotiation is complete, the cryptographic handshake is used to agree on cryptographic keys.
-The cryptographic handshake is carried in Initial ({{packet-initial}}) and Handshake ({{packet-handshake}}) packets.
+The cryptographic handshake is carried in Client Initial ({{packet-client-initial}}), Server Initial ({{packet-server-initial}}) and Handshake ({{packet-handshake}}) packets.

 All these packets use the long header and contain the current QUIC version in the version field.

-In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with a connection- and version-specific key, as described in
-{{QUIC-TLS}} called Initial keys.
+In order to prevent tampering by version-unaware middleboxes, Client Initial and Server Initial packets are protected with a connection- and version- specific key, as described in {{QUIC-TLS}} called Initial keys.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.

-### Initial Packet {#packet-initial}
+### Client Initial Packet {#packet-client-initial}

-The Initial packet uses long headers with a type value of 0x7F.
-It carries the first CRYPTO_HS frames sent by the client as well as the cryptographic messages sent by the server to perform key exchange.
-The Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.
+The Client Initial packet uses long headers with a type value of 0x7F.
+It carries the first CRYPTO_HS frames sent by the client The Client Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.

-The Initial packet has two additional header fields that follow the normal Long Header.
+The Client Initial packet has two additional header fields that follow the normal Long Header.

 ~~~
  0                   1                   2                   3